y-xing01/ADS_2022_ICA2_YueXing_Jeremy/README.md

-# This is Yue Xing and Jeremy's CA2 Project For ADS :rocket:
+# This is Yue Xing's and Jeremy's CA2 Project For ADS :rocket: